wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.3.3**

+*	Added shortcode argument for position for both directory and contact form shortcodes.
+Allows you to show a directory list for only the specified position, or a contact form that only sends email to the position as a group recipient
+*	Small fix for compatibility with Wordpress versions older than 3.5 (still need at least 3.3, though).
+*	Additional hooks and filters for plugin extensions

 **Version 1.3.2**

 *	Added on option to turn on or off adding the blog title to the subject line for the emails sent by the contact form.